Multiplatform Sunday services (meaning both in-person and online)

 - Keeping each other as safe as possible from COVID, including members of the congregation, staff, volunteers, and visitors.

 - Remembering the needs of people with special vulnerabilities and helping them feel safe and welcome.

 - Recognizing that we owe staff special deference since they spend many hours every week interacting with the rest of us, putting themselves at risk for getting sick.

 - And from a 17th Century Latin text: “In necessariis unitas, in dubiis libertas, in omnibus caritas” or “In essentials, unity; in non-essentials, liberality; and in all things, love.”

 For the protection of ourselves and each other, all those without contraindications are encouraged to be as fully vaccinated as possible.
-It was recently announced that an updated booster targeting new variants of the virus is expected in September for individuals age 12 and up.

 We will continue to require masks during activities that are core to the congregation’s mission: Sunday Services and Programs for Children and Youth.